 The 7-page application is fairly straightforward, but in addition to some of the usual information (like business and business owner information), you’ll need to answer a couple out-of-the ordinary questions.
 Note: We’re working to clarify how to answer a few of the questions with the ABCC, and will update this post once we have more information.

-- First, register with the Massachusetts Department of Revenue to pay sales and excise taxes.
-You’ll need to include the date you registered with the Massachusetts DOR on the application.
+- First, register with Mass Tax Connect to pay excise taxes.
+You’ll need to include the date you registered on the application.

 - List all businesses (carriers) that will deliver wine on your behalf; carriers must hold a Winery Shipment Transportation Permit